 “Mixing storytelling and ethnography, empiricism and lyricism, Watts tells an Orkney energy saga—an account of how the islands are creating their own low-carbon future, in the face of the seemingly impossible.
 The Orkney Islands, Watts shows, are playing a long game, making energy futures for another six thousand years.”

 This book has been a decade in the making, and is an ongoing collaboration with innumerable friends and colleagues in Orkney, without whom this book would not be possible.
-Author royalties will be donated to THAW Orkney, the charity working to assist fuel poor households in the islands.
+Author royalties are being donated to THAW Orkney, the charity working for affordable warmth in the islands.

 Every book conjures a playlist.
 This one is inspired by the book, its seascape, archaeology, and futures… Listen to the Spotify playlist…